heldersemedo/ItInovation/README.md

-# ItInovation
-# Tools for generate xml in wsdl file.
+# Tools for transform xml in wsdl file.

 #xml structure: